raspberrypilearning/sound-machine/en/step_1.md

 Musical instrument with two buzzers - one with a whitenoise beat controlled by a potentiometer

 --- /task ---

 --- /no-print ---

 --- print-only ---

 ### Get inspiration

-You are going to make some design decisions to create your character.
-See inside example projects in [Scratch 1: Googly eye character - Examples](https://scratch.mit.edu/studios/29029028/){:target="_blank"} Scratch studio.
+You are going to make some design decisions to create your sound board.
+Here are some example sound boards to help you with your ideas:

-<mark>one image file per example</mark>
+<mark>Images of below with short descriptions</mark>

+Sound effects board
+LEGO figure dance floor
+Play me a tune (using drop switches)
+Sound Bomb (inverted party popper switch + annoying SFX cycle) Musical instrument with two buzzers - one with a whitenoise beat controlled by a potentiometer

 --- /print-only ---